Favorability of Loss Landscape with Weight Decay Requires Both Large Overparametrization and Initialization: Conclusion

 \section{Conclusion}

-In this work, we quantified under what level of overparametrization the regularized loss landscape with two-layer ReLU networks is benign.
-However, this benignity comes at the expense of a large overparametrization (in contrast with the unregularized case), and is not necessarily relevant to the training dynamics happening for small initializations.
+In this work, we quantified under what level of overparametrization the regularized loss landscape with two-layer ReLU networks is favorable.
+However, this favorability comes at the expense of a large overparametrization (in contrast with the unregularized case), and is not necessarily relevant to the training dynamics happening for small initializations.

 In \cref{thm:GFsmallinit}, the scale bound~$\alpha^\star$ depends on the random directions of the hidden neurons and the random signs of the output weights at network initialization.
-Future work could seek to remove the latter dependencies, possibly by building on the recent techniques of \citet{BoursierF24}, and to bound the regularization parameter~$\lambda$ independently of~$\alpha$.
+Future work could seek to remove the latter dependencies and to bound the regularization parameter~$\lambda$ independently of~$\alpha$.
 Moreover, the final estimator still has a simple structure, enforcing the idea that weight decay is not necessarily helpful to reach minimal norm interpolators, but might however lead to simple interpolators with good generalization properties \citep{d2024we}.
 Exploring the properties of such spurious local minima is a challenging and interesting direction, left open for future work.

 Additionally, we showed that the overparametrization $m\gtrsim \min(2^n, n^d)$ is necessary to reach minimal norm interpolators.
-With fewer parameters however, it is not clear how far from ``norm minimality'' would the final estimator be.
+However, such a level of overparametrization is typically unrealistic and undesirable in practical settings due to its prohibitive computational costs.
+With fewer parameters however, it is not clear how far from \textit{norm minimality} would the final estimator be.
 While this estimator might not be optimal, we believe it could still be relatively good (e.g., having a norm only slightly larger than the minimal one) and generalize well, which could explain why such a level of overparametrization might not be required in practice.
 Such a question is also left open for future work.

-\begin{ack} We acknowledge the EPSRC-funded Mathematics of Systems II CDT and the DIMAP research centre at the University of Warwick for partial support, and the Scientific Computing RTP at the University of Warwick for providing some of the equipment on which the experiments presented in this paper were run. \end{ack}